huggingface/computer-vision-course/course/2 Neural Network Architectures/2.3 Multi-Modal Models/2.3.3 Transfer Learning/Document Image Classification/Introduction.md

 This folder contains the implementation, training, fine-tuning and inference using different multimodal models.
 Refer to the list below for more information.

-List of Model for Document Image Classfication task:
+List of Models for the Document Image Classification task:
 - LayoutLM: [Code](https://colab.research.google.com/drive/1Tuha3PWqvUicwhS7uUGKH0HBI185pDY-?usp=sharing)
 - LayoutLMv2: _TBA_
 - LayoutLMv3: _TBA_